 Within walking distance of the Regional Valley Mall Shopping Center, our Yakima hotel is designed with convenience in mind.
 Recently remodeled guest rooms provide a touch of luxury, allowing guests ample amenities and all of the comforts of home.
-A daily, full hot breakfast is served just like a restaurant, and it gives guests the hearty, all-American start they need.
-From freshly made waffles, eggs & meat, to a cereal bar, pastries & yogurts, the meal is completed with fine 100% coffee, and fresh juices.
-Our outdoor pool & large enclosed grass courtyard area is a favorite for families, large groups & sports tournament teams.
+A daily, full hot breakfast buffet is served, and it gives guests the hearty start they need.
+From freshly made waffles, eggs and meat, to a cereal bar, pastries and yogurts, the meal is completed with fine coffee, and fresh juices.
+Our outdoor pool and large enclosed grass courtyard area is a favorite for families, large groups and sports tournament teams.

-Business travelers with the Perry Technical Institute, Yakima Valley Community College, PNW University of Health Sciences, and the Yakima Training Center also favor our Yakima hotel for convenience, comfort, safety, and value.
-Located just off Interstate 82, our Yakima hotel is within walking distance of all of the area's fine restaurants.
-Hiking, fishing, hunting & skiing opportunities, along with our central location in Washington State make us a popular choice for all travelers.
+Business travelers with the Perry Technical Institute, Yakima Valley Community College, PNW University of Health Sciences, and the Yakima Training Center also favor our Yakima hotel for convenience.

 Hotel Amenities & Services